This country-specific Q&A provides an overview to merger control laws and regulations that may occur in Norway.

 What is the basic timetable for the authority’s review?

-- twenty-five working days after receipt of the notification, the NCA must clear the transaction or issue a Phase II notice (extended to 35 days if the parties offer remedies in phase I within the first 20 working days, which opens for phase I conditional clearance).
+- 25 working days after receipt of the notification, the NCA must either clear the transaction or issue a Phase II notice (extended to 35 days if the parties offer remedies in phase I within the first 20 working days, which opens for phase I conditional clearance).

-- fifteen working days (ninety-five days from notification) after receipt of the draft notice of intervention, the parties must issue their own comments on the draft to the NCA.
+- 15 working days (95 days from notification) after receipt of the draft notice of intervention, the parties must issue their own comments on the draft to the NCA.

-- fifteen working days (110 days from notification) after having received the parties’ comments to the draft notice, the NCA must make its final decision in the matter.
+- 15 working days (110 days from notification) after having received the parties’ comments to the draft notice, the NCA must make its final decision in the matter.

 The "clock" may be stopped until a filing is deemed complete.
 Lack of replying to the NCA's information requests in a timely manner will also stop the clock.
 The timetable may only be extended if the NCA decides to open phase II proceedings.
 Finally, in phase II proceedings where the parties have offered new (or amended) remedies after the NCA's 'statement of objections', the basic timetable may be extended with up to 30 days (15 + 15 working days).